 - Our officers are expected to exercise judgement in individual cases but we will endeavour to ensure that a similar approach is taken in similar circumstances. - Our officers will use corporate systems consistently to maximise efficient use of resources and data management in accordance with the Fair Processing Data Statement.
 Where possible standardised templates and proformas will be developed and used across service areas.
 Decisions taken will be recorded with reasons. - The Council will adopt a cross service enforcement operational team approach seeking joint problem solving of complaints across the District.
 Communication and efficiency will be strengthened as well as effective use of powers available.
-A lead officer will be allocated an overarching role to coordinate the team approach.

-- Will take account of advice offered to us through bodies such as the Local Government Association (LGA), Food Standards Agency (FSA), Health and Safety Executive (HSE), Government Departments such as the Departments for Communities and Local Government (DCLG) and for Business, Energy and Industrial Strategy (BEIS) and Local Government Ombudsman (LGO). - Where a Primary Authority Partnership () exists, officers will engage with and consider advice previously issued by the Primary Authority when considering the most appropriate course of action.
+A lead officer will be allocated an overarching role to coordinate the team approach. - Will take account of advice offered to us through bodies such as the Local Government Association (LGA), Food Standards Agency (FSA), Health and Safety Executive (HSE), Government Departments such as the Departments for Communities and Local Government (DCLG) and for Business, Energy and Industrial Strategy (BEIS) and Local Government Ombudsman (LGO). - Where a Primary Authority Partnership (\) exists, officers will engage with and consider advice previously issued by the Primary Authority when considering the most appropriate course of action.
 Where, after further liaison with the Primary Authority, officers consider that formal action is still appropriate; the statutory notification process will be followed.
-This Scheme does not preclude officers from taking immediate action in the event of serious or imminent risks to health or safety. - () Primary Authority allows businesses to be involved in their own regulation.
-It enables them to form a statutory partnership with one local authority or fire and rescue authority, which then provides robust and reliable advice for other local regulators to take into account when carrying out inspections or addressing non-compliance. - Where there is a wider regulatory interest, we will liaise and co-operate with or pass information to the appropriate enforcement agency.
+This Scheme does not preclude officers from taking immediate action in the event of serious or imminent risks to health or safety.

+(\) The Primary Authority Scheme allows businesses to be involved with their own regulation.
+Businesses have a right to form a statutory partnership with a single local authority, such as a local authority (District or County) or Fire and Rescue, who become the Primary Authority, which then provides robust and reliable advice for other local regulators to take into account when carrying out inspections or dealing with non-compliance.
+Further information and on the Primary Authority Partnership and register is available at Primary Authority Register.info

+- Where there is a wider regulatory interest, we will liaise and co-operate with or pass information to the appropriate enforcement agency.
 This may include the sharing of intelligence with other Government Agencies, Police Forces, Fire Authorities, Statutory Undertakers or other Local Authorities. - We will liaise with our colleagues in other Essex Authorities and Regulatory Services, to share information and develop a consistent approach to enforcement, e.g. through the use of common protocols.
-Reference to the Data Sharing Statement is included within Paragraph 5.2. - We will consult in developing clear standards, setting out the level of service and performance the public and businesses can expect to receive. - We will publish our standards. - Advice from officers will be put clearly and an explanation given as to why remedial works are necessary. - The timescales for compliance with notices will be reasonable. - We will raise safeguarding alerts with the appropriate authorities.
+Reference to the Data Sharing Statement is included within Paragraph 5.2. - We will consult in developing clear standards, setting out the level of service and performance the public and businesses can expect to receive.

+- We will publish our standards. - Advice from officers will be put clearly and an explanation given as to why remedial works are necessary. - The timescales for compliance with notices will take account of the actions required and the severity and impact of the breach. - We will raise safeguarding alerts with the appropriate authorities.